where-to-eat

 Seafood

-Gambas al pil pil - Prawns sizzling in olive oil with garlic and chilli.
+Gambas al pil pil are prawns sizzling in olive oil with garlic and chilli.
 The oil becomes a sauce for dipping bread.

-Boquerones en vinagre - Fresh anchovies marinated in vinegar.
+Boquerones en vinagre are fresh anchovies marinated in vinegar.
 Silky, tangy, served cold as a tapa.

 Meat

-Rabo de toro - Oxtail braised until falling from the bone.
+Rabo de toro is oxtail braised until falling from the bone.
 Rich, satisfying, a winter dish served year-round.

-Pluma ibérica - A cut from the Iberian pig shoulder, quick-grilled and served pink.
+Pluma ibérica is a cut from the Iberian pig shoulder, quick-grilled and served pink.
 Intensely flavoured.

-Secreto ibérico - Another prized Iberian pork cut, marbled and tender.
+Secreto ibérico is another prized Iberian pork cut, marbled and tender.

 Desserts

-Torrijas - Spanish French toast, traditionally served during Easter but available year-round.
+Torrijas are Spanish French toast, traditionally served during Easter but available year-round.
 Soaked in milk and honey.

-Tarta de queso - Basque cheesecake has conquered Spain.
+Tarta de queso is Basque cheesecake.
 Burnt on top, creamy inside.
+It's conquered Spain for good reason.

-Helado artesanal - Artisan ice cream.
+Helado artesanal is artisan ice cream.
 Marbella has several excellent gelaterias.

-- Lunch: 1:30-4pm.
-The main meal for locals.
+Lunch is the main meal for locals, from 1:30 to 4pm.
 Beach clubs serve all afternoon.

-- The gap: Many restaurants close between 4pm and 8pm.
-Beach clubs stay open.
+Many restaurants close between 4pm and 8pm.
+Beach clubs stay open through the gap.

 Local tip

 Marbella spans from budget tapas to €500 dinners.
 Location matters enormously.
 The old town offers genuine value.
 Puerto Banus charges for the scene.
 The Golden Mile falls between.
-Know where you are eating and set expectations accordingly.
+Know where you're eating and set expectations accordingly.

 Fine dining restaurants require advance booking, especially in summer.